Kruptein/planarally-docs/tutorial/in-game/first-session.md

 ## Adding player and monster tokens

-Next up; Bringing tthe dungeon to life.
+Next up; Bringing the dungeon to life.
 Adding player or monster tokens is exactly the same as adding a map, but this time we place the assets on the 'tokens' layer instead of the map layer.

 To keep yourself organised it is advised to structure your assets in a logical manner.
 You could create folders for each campaign you play, you could create a general token library with some subfolders based on either race or simply on starting letter.
 There is no mandatory structure so you can do what fits your workstyle best.